 H.G.
 Wells’s novel The War of the Worlds (1898) is one of the classic works of science fiction.
 This is due to one very small reason – it was the first ever alien invasion story.
 The book has reportedly never been out of print ever since it first appeared over a century ago.
 The story has had enormous influence and has been adapted into just about every medium.
 Orson Welles made the famous 1938 radio version, which attained much notoriety when Welles’s simulation of a news broadcast led people to think the real thing was happening, creating a public panic.
 (The tv movie The Night That Panicked America (1975) is a dramatisation of these events).
 Elsewhere, there have been numerous audio adaptations of the story, in particular Jeff Wayne’s best-selling musical LP War of the Worlds (1977).
 There have been a number of comic-book and graphic novel adaptations, most notably Marvel Comics’ Killraven (1973-6), which lasted for 39 issues and was set in the aftermath of the invasion but diverged from H.G.
 Wells considerably, while DC had Superman battling the Martian war machines at one point.
 There have been all manner of book sequelia – the mediocre The Second War of the Worlds (1976) by George H. Smith and pastiches like Sherlock Holmes’s The War of the Worlds (1975) by Wade and Manley Wade Wellman and the highly amusing War of the Worlds: Global Dispatches (1996), a collection by various modern authors that purports to give views of the invasion as written by historical/literary figures of the era; as well as references in Christopher Priest’s The Space Machine (1975), the League of Extraordinary Gentleman comic strip and homages like John Christopher’s Tripods books.

 The most famous of the adaptations was the film version The War of the Worlds (1953) from producer George Pal, which is a genre classic.
 In the same way that H.G.
 Wells’s novel pioneered the alien invasion story, the George Pal film created the alien invader genre of the 1950s.
 It surprises some people to learn that War of the Worlds has never been remade up until now.
 The Pal film was spun off as a tv series sequel War of the Worlds (1988-90) but this widely varied from both the book and film.
 There was also the Polish film The War of the Worlds – Next Century (1981), although this has nothing to do with H.G.
 Wells and concerns authoritarian media censorship.
 Come 2005 and there was suddenly no less than three adaptations of the novel – one being released only one month before this with Pendragon Pictures’ independently made The War of the Worlds (2005).
 The Pendragon version retains the Victorian setting and follows the novel very closely.
 This was followed two weeks later by War of the Worlds (2005), a low-budget modernised version from The Asylum starring C. Thomas Howell, which later spawned a sequel War of the Worlds 2: The Next Wave (2008).
-Further afield there was also Jeff Wayne’s Musical Version of The War of the Worlds (2006), a dvd-released version of a stage performance of the best-selling 1977 musical album, and the interesting War of the Worlds: Goliath (2012), an animated film set in an alternate history 1914 with Steampunk mecha taking on the second Martian invasion, while Marvel Entertainment announced a plan to make a film out of Killraven that has yet to emerge.
+Further afield there was also Jeff Wayne’s Musical Version of The War of the Worlds (2006), a dvd-released version of a stage performance of the best-selling 1977 musical album, the interesting War of the Worlds: Goliath (2012), an animated film set in an alternate history 1914 with Steampunk mecha taking on the second Martian invasion; and The Great Martian War: 1913-1917 (2013), a mocumentary retelling that blends CGI tripod war machines with WWI film footage, while Marvel Entertainment announced a plan to make a film out of Killraven that has yet to emerge.
 The same period also saw an upsurge of publishing interest with the likes of Douglas Niles’s War of the Worlds: New Millennium (2005), a modernised reworking of the Wells story, and Kevin J. Anderson’s The Martian War: A Thrilling Eyewitness Account of the Recent Invasion as Reported by Mr H.G.
 Wells (2006), which winds in a host of other Wells characters and historical personages.

 This version of The War of the Worlds comes from Steven Spielberg, who needs no introduction as the most successful director in the world.
 (See the bottom of the page for Steven Spielberg’s other genre films).
 Spielberg had been interested in remaking The War of the Worlds for some time – he was said to have been toying with the idea in the mid-1990s, only to be beaten to it by Independence Day (1996).
 Spielberg has teamed forces with Tom Cruise, who previously starred in Spielberg’s Minority Report (2002).
 Tom Cruise was also reported to have been interested in the War of the Worlds property and was said to be prepping his own version in 2001, only to have been forced to put it on hold when 9/11 came along and took the idea of mass destruction out of the realms of entertainment and into the grimly real.
 Though the film often varies widely from the H.G.
 Wells book – most notedly in updating the setting to contemporary America (as both Orson Welles and George Pal did) – it is faithful to the novel, certainly more so than Pal ever was.
 The film follows most of the basic elements from the story – there is the Red Weed; an equivalent of the scenes where the hero’s brother sees the crowds fleeing en masse and witnesses the Martian attack on the warship Thunder Child (turned into a ferry here); as well as the images of the Martians capturing humans in baskets beneath their machines.